wkduggan-umich/airbnb-price-analysis/README.md

  frameborder="0"
  ></iframe>
 </div>
  The box plot above shows the relationship between Airbnb price and the room type.
 Again the price is fairly constant across the different room types.
-The main note is that their tend to be less hotels on the lower end of the price distribution.
+The main note is that there tend to be less hotels on the lower end of the price distribution.
 This should feel intuitive as many hotels have base rates that would be higher than a typical Airbnb.

 #### Room Type vs. NYC Borough Chart